julschong/SalesTax/README.md

 ## Installation

-Please clone this repo from this link: [SalesTax](https://github.com/julschong/SalesTaxCalculator.git)
+Please clone this repo: http://github.com/julschong/SalesTaxCalculator.git

 The project's dependencies are managed by Maven using pom.xml in root directory.